 In 1837 a New South Wales pastoralist took up the Cudgewa pastoral run, adjoining the west side of the Cudgewa Creek which flows north-east to the Murray River.
 The creek flows through a wide valley suitable for agriculture and intensive grazing (there’s similar land on the other side, at Corryong) and the first farm selectors took up land in 1866.

-The township of Cudgewa began evolving in the mid-1870s as a direct result of the Victorian Land Acts of the 1860s, when land ownership for ordinary families became reality.
+The township of Cudgewa began evolving in the mid-1870s as a direct result of the Victorian Land Acts of the 1860s, when land ownership for ordinary families became a reality.

 North East Water